Coconut Turmeric Rice

 - ½ cup (120 ml) Coconut milk

-- 2 tablespoon Parsley or cilantro (chopped for garnish)
+- 2 tbsp Parsley or cilantro chopped for garnish

-- 2 tablespoon Almond flakes (optional for garnish)
+- 2 tbsp Almond flakes optional for garnish

-- Cook - Bring the rice to a boil then reduce heat to a low simmer.
-Cover the pan and let cook on low for 15 minutes.
+- Cook – Bring the rice to a boil, then reduce heat to a low simmer.
+Cover the pan and let it cook on low for 15 minutes.

-- Same as above - Saute the onions and garlic in oil butter as above but in the inner bowl of the instant pot on saute mode.
+- Same as above – Saute the onions and garlic in oil and butter, but in the inner bowl of the Instant Pot on saute mode.
 Add the turmeric, followed by the rice, coconut milk, and broth.
 Season with salt and pepper.

 - Close the IP and seal the vent.
 Cook on high pressure for 7 minutes.
 When the beeper goes off, let the pressure naturally release for 5 minutes.
 After 5 minutes, release any remaining pressure manually.
 Open the IP and fluff the rice with a fork.

-- Same as above - Saute the onions and garlic in oil butter as above but in the pressure cooker on medium heat.
+- Same as above – Saute the onions and garlic in oil and butter, but in the pressure cooker on medium heat.
 Add the turmeric, followed by the rice, coconut milk, and broth.
 Season with salt and pepper.

 - Close the lid with the whistle.
 Cook on medium-high heat for two whistles.
 After the first two whistles, turn the heat off and let the pressure naturally release for 5 minutes.
 Then, open the cooker and fluff the rice with a fork.

 - Make sure to wash the rice thoroughly.
 Rinsing the rice will wash away the extra starch and reduce stickiness.
-However, if you purchase pre-washed rice you can skip the rising process.
+However, if you purchase pre-washed rice, you can skip the rinsing process.

 - Soaking will give you a wonderfully light and fluffy cooked rice.
 So don’t skip the soaking time.

-- Turmeric has a strong flavor so garlic, onions, and coconut milk are great ways to dilute that pungent flavor.
+- Turmeric has a strong flavor, so garlic cloves, onions, and coconut milk are great ways to dilute that pungent flavor.

 what is the dish called with the tumeric rice with the chickpeas that looks like a curry?